lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 ![Figure 2: AltaVault mounts to {{site.data.keyword.BluSoftlayer}}](/images/altavault_fig2.png)

-Be aware that in archive, or cold-storage mode, AltaVault primarily uses the local disk assigned for metadata cache rather than local data cache.
+In archive, or cold-storage mode, AltaVault primarily uses the local disk that is assigned for metadata cache rather than local data cache.
 AltaVault also provides AES 256-bit encryption for data that is in-flight and at-rest on {{site.data.keyword.BluSoftlayer}}’s Object Store.
-The appliance features inline variable-length deduplication and compression, which reduces the amount of data needed to transfer and store at {{site.data.keyword.BluSoftlayer}}.
-Visit the [NetApp AltaVault page](http://www.netapp.com/us/products/protection-software/altavault/) for a more complete list of features and functions .
+The appliance features inline variable-length deduplication and compression, which reduces the amount of data that is needed to transfer and store at {{site.data.keyword.BluSoftlayer}}.
+Visit the [NetApp AltaVault page](http://www.netapp.com/us/products/protection-software/altavault/) for a more complete list of features and functions.

 Since the data replicated by AltaVault is encrypted, users cannot directly access the same data residing on the {{site.data.keyword.objectstorageshort}} through the traditional {{site.data.keyword.objectstorageshort}} REST APIs or FTP.
 They must use one of two methods to access the data in {{site.data.keyword.objectstorageshort}}.
 The first method is to use the on-premises AltaVault to read, write, and delete data to, from, and in the cloud.
 The second, if accessing the data remotely, is to deploy another AltaVault appliance within {{site.data.keyword.BluSoftlayer}}, import the on-premises configuration (a built-in function), and access an NFS/SMB/CIFS mount presented by the AltaVault.